Brazil at a Glance

 Healthcare in Brazil

 Brazil is one of the few countries which provide free universal access to medical care.
 Anyone who is living in Brazil legally can enjoy free medical consultations, hospital treatment, and surgery supplied by the public health system (Sistema Único de Saude – SUS).
-However, the public system has the reputation of being underfunded.
+However, this system has the reputation of being underfunded.
 Waiting times at public hospitals can be very long for patients.

 More affluent people living in Brazil – about 25% of the population – thus prefer the private healthcare system.
 Nowadays, many companies offer their employees private medical plans as part of their remuneration.
 Before starting your expat life in Brazil, you should ensure that you have adequate private health insurance as healthcare costs in the private sector can be very high.

 The provision of healthcare facilities in the larger cities is considered good.
 General practitioners, specialist treatment and hospitals are widely available in Brazil’s major cities.
 The situation is different in Brazil’s rural areas, though.
 Particularly in the northeast, medical care is not always available.
+Indeed, the system has come to such a critical point that a new program, Mais Médicos (More Doctors) was created by the government in 2013.
+The aim of this program is to attract doctors from abroad to work in Brazil’s countryside on three-year contracts.
+Within the year, 13,000 doctors had signed contracts, primarily from Cuba.

 Common Health Risks